A large, weathered blue dumpster sitting on a paved surface in front of a dark metal wall.

-People who live near the Bushnell landfill in Sumter County say they have been smelling strong odors and feeling sick.
+Residents living near the Bushnell landfill in Sumter County report experiencing strong odors and feeling unwell.
 Many have reported headaches, nausea, coughing, and trouble breathing.
-These issues have gone on for months, and neighbors are becoming more worried about how the landfill may be affecting their health and their community.
+These issues have persisted for months, and neighbors are growing increasingly concerned about how the landfill may be impacting their health and the well-being of their community.

 This blog post explains what is happening at the landfill, why the situation matters, and what families can do if they are being affected.